Visitor guide information

 - the history of the building;

-- and the view of Paris that you can admire free of charge from the top floor of the Centre Pompidou.
+- the monuments of Paris that can be admired free of charge from levels 5 and 6 of the Centre Pompidou.

 Our chatbot will accompany you throughout your visit to the Centre Pompidou.